Fairford: 17th and 18th centuries

-19th and 20th century
+19th and 20th centuries

-During the Swing Riots in the 1830s, farming machinery being manufactured in Fairford was destroyed by protestors.
+The first outbreak of the 1830–31 Swing Riots in Gloucestershire was in Fairford on 26 November 1830.
+Farming machinery which was being manufactured in the town was destroyed by protestors, who then joined forces with those from the surrounding villages of Quenington, Hatherop, Coln and Southrop.

+By this time there were pounds, in the town as well as a village lock-up that had been around since at least 1809.

 RAF Fairford was constructed in 1944 as a joint British and American base.

-From 1947-1959, Fairford housed 1,200 Polish people in The Displaced Persons Camp who had been displaced due to the Second World War.
-The site had originally been an American Air Force hospital that was built during the war.
-The buildings were then repurposed for the camp before being demolished in 1977.
+From 1947 to 1959, Fairford housed 1,200 Poles in The Displaced Persons Camp who had been displaced due to the Second World War.
+The site had originally been an American Air Force hospital that had been built during the war.
+The buildings were then repurposed for the camp, before being demolished in 1977.